leonardcser/mcl/README.md

-# Make Code Listing (MCL)
+# Make Code Listing (mcl)

-Make Code Listing (MCL) is a command-line tool built with Node.js that transforms source code files and directories into well-formatted HTML listings.
+Make Code Listing (mcl) is a command-line tool built with Node.js that transforms source code files and directories into well-formatted HTML listings.
 This tool simplifies the process of creating documentation by generating syntax-highlighted code listings with organized navigation.